 Jaki Byard

-By all accounts and putting the music aside, Jaki Byard was the type of person everyone just wanted to be around.
-To all that knew him, Jaki’s wit, incredible sense of humor, and positivity, no matter what the situation, were truly remarkable traits that spoke volumes about the man.
-The fact that Byard was a true musical genius was just another area where his greatness was on display, and obvious to everyone that has ever listened to the multi-instrumentalists unique style and delivery.
+By all accounts, and putting the music aside, Jaki Byard was the type of person everyone just wanted to be around.
+To all that knew him, his wit, incredible sense of humor and general positivity no matter what the situation, were truly remarkable traits that spoke volumes about the man.
+The fact that Byard was a true musical genius was just another area where his greatness was on display, and obvious to everyone that has ever listened to the multi-instrumentalist’s unique style and delivery.

-Byard was always known to put a high value on what he like to call “academia” referring to music education and its vital role in the development of an artist.
-So it is no coincidence that he became a professor at the New England Conservatory and several other institutions-giving back to his students the knowledge and depth of his craft.
-Herb Pomeroy in recognizing Jaki’s teaching was quoted as saying that Byard was “the force behind younger musicians in Boston learning about the changes in music.”
-Jaki continued to tour along with being an educator, filling in for Duke Ellington on piano when needed, and in 1979 fronting a big band he created in New York called the Apollo Stompers.
+Byard was always known to put a high value on and its vital role in any artist’s development so it is no coincidence that he became a professor at New England Conservatory and several other institutions, giving his students instruction and insights based on his experience and deep knowledge of his craft.
+His former bandleader Herb Pomeroy, who’d become a Berklee College of Music professor, recognized Byard’s teaching talents publicly, calling him “the force behind younger musicians in Boston learning about the changes in music.”
+While at New England Conservatory, Byard continued to tour and fill in for Duke Ellington on piano when needed.
+In 1979, the formed a New York City-based big band called The Apollo Stompers.

 (by Mark Turner)